gtronset/beets-filetote/README.md

 ### Stable

-In the future, the stable version of the plugin will be available from PyPI.
-Installation will be able to be done using `pip3`:
+The stable version of the plugin is available from PyPI and can be installed using `pip3`:

 ```sh
 pip3 install beets-filetote